 It might look like a lot or work, but some elements somewhat overlap and can be combined, such as the pulse raiser, joint mobility and dynamic stretches.
 Moving briskly from one dynamic stretch to the next will raise your core temperature and breathing rate and most dynamic stretches involve an element of joint mobility.

 This full-body dynamic warm-up shouldn’t take much more than 10 minutes, and will help prepare all your major joints and muscles for strength training.
-(If you’re heading out for a run, check out how to warm-up before running.)

 How to: Perform one set of 10 to 20-repetitions of each exercise, unless otherwise instructed.
 If you are feeling particularly cold, stiff or sore, repeat the sequence once or twice more – or do more repetitions of the most relevant exercises for your strength training workout.